cjepson/dcrticketbuyer/README.md

       --pricetarget=        A target to try to seek setting the stake price to rather than meeting the average price (default: 0.0, 0.0 to disable)
+      --avgpricemode=       The mode to use for calculating the average price if pricetarget is disabled (default: dual)
+      --avgpricevwapdelta=  The number of blocks to use from the current block to calculate the VWAP (default: 2880)
       --maxfee=             Maximum ticket fee per KB (default: 1.0 Coin/KB) (1) --minfee=             Minimum ticket fee per KB (default: 0.01 Coin/KB) (0.01) --feesource=          The fee source to use for ticket fee per KB (median or